Tag Archives: #Caldogram

 1. FDA Approval

-$100k legal and application fees.
+$100K for legal and application fees.

-$200k for the creation of the master cladogram.
+$200K for creating the master cladogram.

 2. Market Approach